 Minneapolis Robbery Attorneys

-Robbery is considered a “person crime” in Minnesota, which means it is a crime that directly impacts and endangers a person.
+Robbery is considered a “person crime” in Minnesota, meaning it directly impacts and endangers a person.
 For this reason, prosecutors and courts take robbery charges more seriously than most other criminal offenses—and so should you.
-If you’ve been charged with robbery, start preparing a powerful defense right now by connecting with Brockton D. Hunter P.A.
+If you’ve been charged with robbery, start preparing a robust defense right now by connecting with Brockton D. Hunter P.A.

-Founded by former U.S. Army Recon Scout Attorney Brock Hunter, our law firm has become known for combining strategic thinking and tenacity while defending clients from serious criminal charges like robbery.
-We know just how much is at stake if you are convicted, so we’ll fight like we’re defending ourselves.
-Discover all the ways we can start defending your rights by reaching out today.
+Founded by former U.S. Army Recon Scout Attorney Brock Hunter, our law firm is known for combining strategic thinking and tenacity while defending clients against serious criminal charges like robbery.
+We understand what's at stake if you are convicted, so we fight like we’re defending ourselves.
+Reach out today to discover how we can start defending your rights.

-Robbery is a theft crime that is generally described as using fear, intimidation, force, or violence to take someone else’s property.
+Robbery is a theft crime generally described as using fear, intimidation, force, or violence to take someone else’s property.
 In Minnesota, robbery is charged as a felony by default.

-Typically, robbery requires the victim to be present at the time of the alleged crime; if they are not present, the crime would likely be a form of burglary.
-Furthermore, the stolen item does not need to be directly in the victim’s grasp or possession for the crime to be considered robbery.
-Instead, the victim only needs to be nearby or present for the forceful theft of their property.
+Typically, robbery involves the victim being present during the crime.
+If the victim is absent, the crime might be considered burglary.
+The stolen item does not need to be in the victim’s immediate possession to be considered robbery; they only need to be nearby or present as their property is forcefully taken.

 Levels of Robbery Charges in Minnesota

-In Minnesota, robbery is usually charged as one of three levels of the crime, depending on the circumstances of the alleged incident:
+In Minnesota, robbery typically falls under one of three levels of the crime, depending on the circumstances:

 - Simple robbery.
-Minnesota Statutes § 609.24 describes simple robbery as using force or threats to take someone’s property with or without hurting them in the process.
+Minnesota Statutes § 609.24 describes simple robbery as using force or threats to take someone’s property, with or without physical harm.

-- The penalties for simple robbery can include up to 10 years in prison and/or up to $20,000 in fines.
+- Penalties for simple robbery include up to 10 years in prison and/or up to $20,000 in fines.

 Defense Strategies Against Robbery Charges

-Has a police investigator tried to convince you that there is no way for you to beat the robbery charges filed against you?
+Has a police investigator tried to convince you that there's no way to beat robbery charges filed against you?
 Don’t listen to them.
-It’s a tactic to try to pressure you into admitting guilt, even if you know you didn’t do anything wrong!
+It’s a tactic to pressure you into admitting guilt, even if you know you didn’t do anything wrong!

-Stand up for yourself right now by letting the Minneapolis robbery defense attorneys of Brockton D. Hunter P.A. defend you.
-We can look for creative solutions and tried-and-true arguments to prepare a defense in your name.
+Stand up for yourself by letting the Minneapolis robbery defense attorneys of Brockton D. Hunter P.A. defend you.
+We can find creative solutions and proven arguments to prepare a defense in your name.

-Every case needs a unique defense, but some common robbery defense strategies are:
+Every case requires a unique defense, but common robbery defense strategies include:

 - Insufficient evidence.
-The prosecution must prove that you committed the robbery with evidence that proves guilt “beyond a reasonable doubt.”
-A focus of any criminal defense strategy is to argue that there is simply not enough evidence to reach this high evidential burden.
+The prosecution must prove you committed the robbery with evidence that shows guilt “beyond a reasonable doubt.”
+A primary defense tactic is to argue there's insufficient evidence to reach this high evidential burden.

 - Inadmissible evidence.
-In some cases, we can argue that key pieces of evidence are inadmissible and must not be allowed to influence the jury’s verdict.
-For example, if evidence was taken from you during an unconstitutional search and seizure, it might be unusable in court.
+In some cases, we can argue that key pieces of evidence are inadmissible and shouldn't influence the jury’s verdict.
+For instance, evidence taken during an unconstitutional search and seizure might be unusable in court.

 - False allegations.
 Have you been falsely accused of robbing someone?
-Let us know, so we can start looking for evidence that proves the allegations don’t have merit.
-Sometimes something as simple as a statement of your character from a trustworthy third party can make all the difference.
+Let us know so we can find evidence proving the allegations lack merit.
+Sometimes, a simple character statement from a trustworthy party can make all the difference.

 OUR VICTORIES